Child Support Enforcement

 Property Divisions in Dallas and Fort Worth Divorce

 In a divorce the two main issues the parties will fight over are custody and property division.
 Property division is about more than who gets the kitchen appliances or the power tools.
-There are important financial issues to consider such as liability for debts of the parties, how to fairly divide major assets like your house and cars, how retirement benefits and other financial assets divide, the tax liabilities involved with those assets and so forth.
+There are important financial issues to consider.
+These include liability for debts, how to fairly divide major assets, how retirement benefits and other financial assets divide, the tax liabilities involved with those assets.

 It is easy to agree to a property division that seems fair but a few years down the road explodes.
 Even a middle class marriage with a house, cars and a little money can divide into a financial disaster.
 A Fort Worth divorce lawyer with expertise with financial assets can go a long way towards preventing financial problems later.